 Mix the boric acid in with the water and hydrogen peroxide.
 You can use warm water from the tap which will help more of the boric acid to dissolve.
 Don’t use boiling water, warm water is fine.

-35% Hydrogen peroxide is the most common concentration found in stores.
+12% Hydrogen Peroxide is available from Amcal and Chemist Warehouse.
 Other varieties are the 3% and 6%, but the concentrations are too low.
-You need to achieve about 10% Hydrogen Peroxide concentration.
+You need to achieve at least 10% Hydrogen Peroxide concentration.

 To make more mixture, use these ratios: